twisted/imaginary/MULTIPLAYER.rst

-This document is mainly concerned with getting an Imaginary server up and running, to the point where you can edit the code and see things change.
+This document is mainly concerned with getting a multi-player Imaginary *server* up and running, to the point where you can edit the code and see things change.
+If you are just getting started with writing code for Imaginary, you probably want to see the far simpler getting-started guide in ``README.rst``.

 Some familiarity with Python, Twisted, Nevow, Axiom, and Mantissa are all helpful, but we will try to make sure they aren't really required just to get started.

 While we have tried to make it possible to get a taste of what is possible here, if you want to make any serious progress, you will want to join the IRC